 \section{Stability of the rotation axes}

-In this part, we are interested in the study of the long-term stability of the rotation axis.
+In this section we are interested in the study of the long-term stability of the rotation axis.
 Like in \cite{laskarjoutelrobutel1993} and \cite{laskarrobutel1993}, the stability of the rotation axis can be estimated using frequency analysis.
-We determinate the precession frequency $f_1$ on the interval $\left[-20:0\right]\MYR$ and the precession frequency $f_2$ on the interval $\left[-40:-20\right]\MYR$.
-The quantity $\sigma=|(f_1-f_2)/f_1|$ allows to estimate the diffusion of the precession frequency \citep{laskar1993,dumaslaskar1993}.
+We determine the precession frequency $f_1$ on the interval $\left[-20:0\right]\MYR$ and the precession frequency $f_2$ on the interval $\left[-40:-20\right]\MYR$.
+The quantity $\sigma=|(f_1-f_2)/f_1|$ gives an estimate of the diffusion of the precession frequency \citep{laskar1993,dumaslaskar1993}.
 For an integrable system, this quantity must stay null.
-For a weakly perturbed system, this quantity is small but increases if the system becomes chaotic.
+For a weakly perturbed system, this quantity is small, but increases if the system becomes chaotic.